Frustration Kills Good Ideas

 How does this apply to your marketing?

 When it comes to marketing, especially digital marketing, we are all exposed to thousands of ideas from across the world.
 When we first see these new ideas, the same process (as above) begins.
 We get very excited about a new concept, for example; building a mail list, generating ads through webinars, building an audience on social media.
 Whatever the idea may be.

 We sign up for a new service.
 We share the link across our existing portfolio.
 We even get our friends to test it out and get involved.

 Suddenly, a week later, we realise that we’re not getting sign-ups.
 We’re not generating new leads.
 We’re not getting positive results.
 And instantly, our minds change from a world of possibilities to the frustration that is real life.

 How to get past frustration?

-Frustration is enough to kill any new idea; worse still, your marketing.
+From experience, we know that frustration kills good ideas.
+It’s enough to kill any new idea; worse still, your marketing.
 We try once, we get no results, we give up and move on to the next new thing.

 Just like the old analogy of the miner who gives up, just inches shy of finding his prize, the idea that could work the best for you and your business could be just around the corner.

 We’re not willing to try, fail and reiterate on a regular basis.
 That’s wrong.